-Schools are responsible for teaching your child.
-Regular school attendance is important to a child's academic performance.
-When students come to school regularly and on time, they develop a sense that school is important.
-When school is missed, activities such as class discussions, experiments, and demonstrations cannot be fully re-taught.
 We understand that there are times when it is necessary for a student to be absent.
-In these cases, please call the Strawberry Hill office at 462-3549 before 9:00 a.m. each day.
+In these cases, please call the Strawberry Hill office at 462-3549 each day.
+You can call at any time to leave a message.
 If we have not heard from you, we will call to verify an absence.